maxludden/supergene-v2/books/book04/md/chapter-1695.md

 Huangfu Qingping was madly looking over the video that had been recorded, trying to learn who that person might have been.
 There were no cameras in the music hall, but the external cameras didn’t pick up anything about him conning in.
 They only saw him escape and get to space.

-Huangfu Qingping swore to find who that *sshole was.
+Huangfu Qingping swore to find who that asshole was.
 She searched tirelessly for the culprit, despite knowing that he had used a shapeshifting beast soul which hid everything about the person behind it.

 She did find something special, though.
 His right hand was strange.
 He may have had armor on, but his right hand was wearing a glove.
 It looked very weird.